devrodmastria/vopio-android/README.md

 * Android Studio's Git tools

 ### Accessibility
-* Compliance with WCAG 2.1 for proper contrast ratios and readability
+* Compliance with WCAG 2.1 for proper contrast ratios, readability, and clickability

+### Testing and Distribution
+* App has been tested on modern smartphone and tablet
+* Android R8 was enabled for reduced footprint
+* R8 mapping file enabled for deobfuscation
+* Google Play Console > Release > Testing > Pre-launch report > Overview
+* App is available in Google Play > Open Testing